How to avoid broadband price increases

 Unfortunately, contracts signed before that still use the old and less certain way of expressing future price rises.
 They take the Consumer Price Index (CPI) or the Retail Price Index (RPI) and then add a percentage on top.
 They usually use the CPI or RPI number from a few months before the price rise.

-Social tariffs are typically exempt from mid-contract price rises, although there may be certain exceptions depending on the provider, so always be sure to check terms and conditions for clarity.
+Social tariffs are typically exempt from mid-contract price rises, although there might be certain exceptions depending on the provider.
+So always check terms and conditions for clarity.

 When do broadband prices usually go up?